Azure/azure-docs-sdk-java/docs-ref-services/preview/iot-modelsrepository-readme.md

 ms.service:
 ---

-# Azure IoT Models Repository client library for Java - Version 1.0.0-beta.1
+# Azure IoT Models Repository client library for Java - version 1.0.0-beta.1

 This library provides functionality for interacting with the [Azure IoT Models Repository][modelsrepository_iot_endpoint].
 It also aims to provide a consistent experience working with digital twin model repositories following Azure IoT conventions.